 If it feels like you’re drowning in a sea of debt, it can seem impossible to find a life raft, especially if the debt collectors have already started circling.
-Getting a handle on who you owe, and how much money you owe them is an important first step to sorting out your personal finances.
-Even though this can be intimidating and might feel hopeless, by going through everything and letting it air out, you’ll be able to take some concrete steps towards moving past your debts.
+Getting a handle on who you owe and how much money you owe them is an important first step in sorting out your personal finances.
+Even though this can be intimidating and might feel hopeless, it can help you take concrete steps toward moving past your debts.

 This article will give you some tips and tools you can use to climb aboard that life raft, grab a paddle, and start sorting out your financial life.

-The first thing is a place to write down each collection agency you owe money to, and how much you owed them on what date.
+The first thing is a place to write down each bank, debt collector, and collection agency you owe money to, and how much you owed them on what date.
 Most people will use a simple spreadsheet for this.
 You can put the name of the creditor in column A, the date in column B, and the amount you owe in column C.

-Your spreadsheet can also keep the contact information for each creditor, including their mailing address and phone number in column E.
+You’ll also want to create a column for the contact information for each creditor, including their mailing address and phone number.

 Some people create elaborate spreadsheets to record all their debts and program them to keep track of interest rates, late fees, and how much each debt grows each month.
 This is useful information to track.
-But if putting this information into the spreadsheet feels overwhelming, you can add that information later.
+But if putting this information into the spreadsheet feels overwhelming, you can add it later.
 When you get started, it’s more important to have a general idea of your financial picture.

 Second, you need a safe place to keep your papers so they don’t get lost.
-This could be an old-fashioned steel filing cabinet, or a simple plastic box with some folders.
+This could be an old-fashioned steel filing cabinet or a simple box with some folders.
 As you collect papers from each collection agency, you can keep them in this box.
 Create a different folder for each creditor and keep all the papers you get from them together.

-By keeping everything in one place, you’ll have a record that will let you keep track of your debts in the future.
-This will also come in handy if you need to challenge debts that you don’t think you owe any money on.↑ Back to top
+By keeping everything in one place, you’ll have a record and can keep track of your debts in the future.
+This will also come in handy if you need to challenge debts that you don’t think you owe any money on.

 Request Your Free Credit Reports

-Your credit reports are a perfect jumping off point for figuring out how much you owe, and who you owe it to.
-This is especially true for some slightly old debts you haven’t thought about in a while.
+Your credit reports are a perfect starting point for figuring out how much you owe and who you owe it to.
+This is especially true for old debts you haven’t thought about in a while.
 Your credit report lists your personal information like your name and Social Security number along with your credit history for any credit card, loan, or other credit accounts you have.

-Every year, you can request a free credit report from the three credit bureaus: TransUnion, Equifax, Experian.
-The easiest way to do this is to go to AnnualCreditReport.com, or you can call (877) 322-8228 to request a copy of your credit report over the phone.
+Every year, you can request a free copy of your credit report from each of the three credit bureaus: TransUnion, Equifax, and Experian.
+The easiest way to do this is to go to AnnualCreditReport.com.
+You can also call (877) 322-8228 to request a copy of your credit report over the phone.

-When you get the copy of your credit history, you should make a list of all the collection agencies listed on it.
+When you get a copy of your credit history, you should make a list of all the collection agencies listed on it.
 Most debt collectors will report what you owe to one or more of the credit bureaus.
-You can use these lists to create your own list of debts.↑ Back to top
+You can use these lists to create your own list of debts.

 Credit Report vs. Credit Score

 Your credit report is different from your credit score.
-Your credit report lists your credit history – credit cards, medical bills, mortgages, car payments, student loans you name it.
-This is like your transcript from school, listing all the classes you’ve taken.
+Your credit report lists your credit history, including your credit cards, medical bills, mortgages, car payments, and student loans.
+This is like a school transcript that lists all the classes you’ve taken.
 Your credit score is a number that represents how likely you are to pay a debt on time.
 This is like your GPA, which shows your overall grade.

 Do Your Own Research

 After you’ve looked at your credit history, go through your own documents.
 Look for your most recent monthly statement for each account you have.
 It may be a hard copy you received in the mail, or you may be able to access it digitally online.
-Not every debt will appear on your credit report, so don’t skip this step.
+Not every debt appears on every credit report, so don’t skip this step.
 Newer debts may not show up yet, while debts older than seven years may have already fallen off your credit history.

-For each statement you find, check it off against your credit report to make sure you have papers from each collection agency.
-Compare the debt amounts collected by the credit reporting bureaus against what you think you owe.
-Pay attention to see if there are any major discrepancies.
+Check each statement you find against your credit report to make sure you have papers from each collection agency.
+Then, compare the debt amounts listed on your credit reports to what you think you owe.
+Are any major discrepancies?
 If something doesn’t look right, you can ask the debt collector for more information and even challenge whether you owe the collection agency any money.

 Don’t be too alarmed if you see a collection company listed on your credit report that’s not your original creditor.
 It’s very common for lenders to sell debts to different collection companies after a certain point.
-However, you can still request verification to make sure this debt is authentic.
+That said, you can still request verification to make sure the debt is valid.

 You should also check your voicemail and look for any messages left by debt collectors.
-They should leave the company name and phone number if they are a legitimate company.
-You don’t need to call the company back, since they might be aggressive over the phone.
-However, you can send a letter requesting that the company verify your debt.↑ Back to top
+They should identify themselves by leaving their company name and phone number if they are a legitimate company.
+You don’t need to call the company back since they might be aggressive over the phone.
+But you can send a letter requesting that the company verify your debt.

 Verify Your Debts

 For each debt account you find, you can send a verification letter to confirm the amount you owe.
-Under the Fair Debt Collection Practices Act (FDCPA), all creditors and debt collection companies must confirm that you do, in fact, owe them money, and how much you owe.
+Under the Fair Debt Collection Practices Act (FDCPA), all creditors and debt collection agencies must confirm that you do owe them money and how much you owe.

-After you send a written notice requesting the creditor to verify your debt, they can’t conduct further debt collection activities until they respond.↑ Back to top
+After you send a written notice requesting the creditor to verify your debt, they can’t conduct further debt collection activities until they respond.

 Debt collectors can only legally sue you for an old debt for so long.
-At some point, the statute of limitations will kick in.
+At some point, the statute of limitations will expire.
 If a debt collector hasn’t filed a lawsuit by that point, their case will get thrown out of court.

 Each state has a different statute of limitations, so you’ll need to check your states’ laws.
 Depending on the time period, debts you can still be sued for may or may not appear on your credit history.

 If a debt is past the statute of limitations, you won’t need to pay it.
-But, be careful — if you make a partial payment, or even promise to pay an old debt, the limitations period can reset, meaning that you could risk a debt collection lawsuit.↑ Back to top
+But, be careful — if you make a partial payment, or even promise to pay an old debt, the limitations period can reset, meaning that you could risk a debt collection lawsuit.

-Finally, as you’re going through your debts, make sure that nothing nefarious has been snuck in without your knowledge.
+Finally, as you’re going through your debts, pay attention to anything that doesn’t look right.
 Often, people discover collection account scams when they go through their credit histories and verify debts.

 If someone has stolen your identity and taken out more debt in your name, this can negatively affect your credit score.
 Bad credit can affect a lot of different areas in your life, including how much you pay for car or renter’s insurance, the interest rate on a new vehicle, and whether or not you get approved for a home loan.

-The Consumer Financial Protection Bureau (CFPB) has some tips for recognizing scammers.
+The CFPB has some tips for recognizing scammers.

-If a debt collector contacts you, they cannot threaten to release information about your debt to anybody else, including your boss or family members.
-They can’t withhold certain information about the collection account, like how much you owe, and they can’t lie to you.↑ Back to top
+If a debt collector contacts you, they can’t threaten to release information about your debt to anybody else, including your boss or family members.
+They can’t withhold certain information about the collection account, like how much you owe, and they can’t lie to you.

 Don’t let your debts intimidate you.
 After all, knowledge is power.
 Before you can take control of your finances, you need to understand your debts.
-By getting organized, checking your credit history, researching your debts, and getting rid of scammers, you’ll be putting yourself in a great position to make a move towards a healthier financial future.↑ Back to top
+By getting organized, checking your credit history, researching your debts, and getting rid of scammers, you’ll be putting yourself in a great position to make a move toward a healthier financial future.